01 April 2025

 That’s the hard part.
 Peace doesn’t come through the strength to change our circumstances, nor the denial that these circumstances even exist.
 Strength tends to escalate the problem, and denial… well, denial’s hard to maintain, and usually that’s what triggers the addictions which necessitated the 12-step programs in the first place.
 Peace comes through surrender.
 Through recognizing God knows best, and will guide us to what’s best.
 Through accepting our messed-up world as we found it—and knowing it’s God’s world to fix.
 Not ours.
 We don’t have the solutions.
 He does.

-It is a prayer of surrender, and a lot of times the reason Christians don’t wanna pray it, is because we don’t really wanna surrender.
+It is a prayer of surrender, and a lot of times the reason Christians don’t wanna pray it, is because we don’t wanna surrender.
 We still believe, deep down, we know best.
 We don’t.
 The sooner we realize this, the better.